RAAbbott/henryScheinTest/README.md

 Candidate Test for Henry Schein.
 For this test I created a web service in Node.js that takes in a string of CSV data, and returns the same CSV data formatted to fit the requirements.
 I used ExpressJS to create the server and handle the POST request sent from a web page.
 I also used EJS to easily display the formatted result on the page dynamically.
+- **The code that satisfies the test requirements is found in server.js**

 # Installation